Modern Foreign Languages

 Vocabulary is revisited and relearned.
 Vocabulary sticks in the children’s long-term memory.
 Lesson by lesson, year by year, children revisit and relearn key French vocabulary.

 Through an ‘explosion of experiences’, our youngest linguists are exposed to the foundations of their language learning.
-Carefully planned language and cultural knowledge, skills and experiences are provided for our children by our MFL teacher at different points of the year.
-Stories and rhymes support our children in their earliest exposure to language.
-In recent years the number of families who speak additional languages have grown and we have responded to this by incorporating their home language in our provision.
-The foundations of French learning in EYFS link to Year 1 and beyond.
+Carefully planned language and cultural knowledge, skills and experiences are provided for our children.
+High quality books, stories and rhymes are the beating heart of our MFL curriculum in EYFS.
+French vocabulary is planned for.
+Staff are role models in demonstrating French vocabulary and this is further enhanced by our excellent provision.
+The foundations of French learning in EYFS is linked to Year 1 and beyond.

 Year 1 to Year 6